 Is geothermal heating and cooling the next solar?
 To answer that question, we first need to understand the factors that transformed the residential solar industry and see if those same factors are at play today within the home geothermal industry.

-Solar panels as we know them today were invented in 1954, yet home solar didn’t surge in popularity until the last decade or so when companies like SolarCity, Vivint Solar, and Sunrun entered the space.
-Since 2012, the number of employees working in solar in the U.S. has more than doubled to over 242,000 people, and in 2018, a new solar project was installed every 100 seconds.
+Bell Labs invented modern solar panels in 1954.
+Yet home solar didn’t surge in popularity until the last decade, when companies like SolarCity, Vivint Solar, and Sunrun entered the market.
+Since 2012, the number of U.S. solar employees has more than doubled to over 242,000.
+By 2018, installers were completing a new solar project every 100 seconds.
 It’s easy to see how pervasive solar energy has become when driving around a typical neighborhood and observing the paneled roofs.
 If companies like SolarCity didn’t invent solar panels, how did they completely reinvent the industry?
 The answer is standardizing and streamlining the sales and installation process.

-Getting solar used to mean working with a small business that may or may not have specialized in solar but installed a limited number of niche, custom-designed systems each year.
-As a result, cost was high and installation speeds were slow.
-SolarCity and its competitors introduced detail-driven operational efficiencies like vertical integration, selling a standardized solution, fine-tuning sales and installation processes, and benefiting from economies of scale to make scaling the technology and experience possible.
+In the past, getting solar meant working with a small business.
+The installer may or may not have specialized in solar.
+They typically installed only a few niche, custom-designed systems each year.
+As a result, costs were high and installation was slow.
+SolarCity and its competitors changed that.
+They introduced vertical integration, standardized solutions, and streamlined sales and installation.
+They also used economies of scale to reduce costs and make solar easier to adopt.

-Similarly, home geothermal technology was developed over half a century ago but has failed to reach widespread adoption despite being, on average, 48% more efficient than furnaces using gas, and 75% more efficient than furnaces using oil.
-While many HVAC companies sell geothermal heat pumps, they may only install a handful of custom systems each year, leaving them with little opportunity to develop or refine the specialized skill set required to enable peak system performance, let alone identify and manage inefficiencies at scale.
+Home geothermal technology was developed more than 50 years ago.
+Despite its advantages, it has not reached widespread adoption.
+On average, geothermal is 48% more efficient than furnaces using gas and 75% more efficient than furnaces using oil.
+Many HVAC companies sell geothermal heat pumps, but they install only a handful of custom systems each year.
+This limited experience gives them little chance to refine the specialized skills needed for peak performance.
+It also prevents them from identifying and managing inefficiencies at scale.

 That’s why Dandelion Geothermal, formerly incubated at Google’s X Lab, is on a mission to make geothermal heating and cooling affordable for homeowners by creating a totally streamlined process from start to finish.